google/comprehensive-rust/src/concurrency/fearless.md

 # Fearless Concurrency

-Rust has great support for concurrency and its powerful type system is able to prevent many concurrency bugs at compile time.
-This is often referred to as _fearless concurrency_ since you can rely on the compiler to ensure correctness at runtime.
+Rust has great support for concurrency:

+- The type system is able to prevent many concurrency bugs at compile time.
+- This is often referred to as _fearless concurrency_.
+You can refactor without fear of introducing concurrency issues.

 <details>